andtorg/blacklist/README.md

 =========

 A simple python script to blacklist some internet sites on a pc.
-One of the following command lines arguments must be passed:
+USAGE:
+make it executable with `chmod u+x blacklist.py`, then
-* `act` for activating the blacklist
+* `sudo ./blacklist.py act` for activating the blacklist
-* `deact` for deactivating
+* `sudo ./blacklist.py deact` for deactivating

 It works by redirecting sites contained in /etc/hosts to 127.0.0.1.
 As a consequence the script must be executed with **sudo** permission.